daykope77/eclipsesmp/docs/about.md

 navname: About
 ---

-# {{ site.serverName }}
+# {{ eclipse.EclipseSMP }}

-Moonrise is a simple, flexible template website for Minecraft servers.
+Eclipse is a simple, flexible website for Minecraft servers.

 [GitHub](https://github.com/coffeebank/moonrise)